CoderWhoUsesPython/AlternativeScratchCloud/README.md

 python app.py
 ```

 ### 3. Invoke the JavaScript script while on a Scratch project.
+Make sure to change the SERVER_URL variable to your server domain like localhost.